Shockblack/Shockblack.github.io/about.md

 <img style="float: right; padding-left: 7px;" src="/assets/img/aiden_mwl.jpeg" width = "25%" height="auto"/>

 Another passion of mine that dates most of my life is video games.
-The first video game I played was Club Penguin back before I could properly multiply.
-By the age of 14, I competed in my first invite-only tournament.
+At the age of 14 I competed in my first invite-only Counter-Strike tournament.
-By 15 I was traveling to LANs and a part of a tier 3 team while competing against some of the best players in the nation.
+By 15, I was traveling to LANs and a part of a tier 3 team while competing against some of the best players in the nation.
 I even got an acknowledgement by one of the tournament organizers for being a young rising star (which felt pretty cool 😁).

-Competing and practicing in every hour of my free time took a toll on me though.
-After a hiatus in competing due to burnout in my second year of high school, I founded my school's Esports club.
-The club became the second largest club for the two years I was president of it and bolstered over 10 different teams across 6 games.
-One of the teams I competed on for the club ranked third out of all high schools in the nation as well!
 After the release of Valorant following the pandemic, I also competed on Ohio State's BGC Valorant roster.
-I was the captain of their Gray team while also a sub for their Scarlett team.

 Another hobby I picked up in late high school is learning Japanese!
-While my ability to speak and write is poor I am able to read manga, which is clearly the most imporant use!
+While my ability to speak and write is poor, I am able to read manga which is clearly the most imporant use!
-My learning began slowly and didn't pick up pace until I visited California in 2021 and was able to buy Japanese books in Japan Town.
-The first manga I read was Volume 0 of Jujutsu Kaisen (呪術廻戦), which I hand translated and had way too complex vocabulary.
+The first manga I read in Japanese was Volume 0 of Jujutsu Kaisen (呪術廻戦), which was way too difficult.
-After that I learned my lesson and was able to read slice of life manga with moderate ease!
+After that I learned my lesson and practice my reading on slice of life manga, and can do so with moderate ease!

 [photography]: photography